 Luckily, fleas and mites can be easily treated with topical medication or medicated shampoo.
-Consult your veterinarian for help if your cat has these symptoms.
+Consult your veterinarian for help if your cat has these cat skin problems symptoms.

-We all have that friend with the gluten allergy or the sensitivity to polyester.
+We all have that friend with a gluten food allergy or a sensitivity to polyester.
 In some cases, it’s your furry friend allergic to things in their environment.
 Just like humans, cats come into contact with hundreds of substances each day, and they may have an allergic reaction to anything from pollen to their food.
 Other allergens may include: